To each and every American citizen,

 Confucius

 So how do we get those publicly produced goods and services to the average American?
 As far as actually ensuring citizen’s access to the resources provided by these ministries, there are two conduits that we could use to amplify the efficiency of distribution: schools and religious centers.
 These two focal points, which exist in every community in the USA, would become the cornerstones of our civilization if we followed this blueprint.
-We could shift away from the unsustainable, toxic myth of individuality and meet the need of community that no longer exists for most of us, eradicating the epidemic of loneliness and creating a tighter, thicker social fabric, one defined by the reemergence of third places.
+We could shift away from the unsustainable, toxic myth of individuality and begin meeting our need for community, eradicating the epidemic of loneliness and creating a tighter, thicker social fabric, one that result in the reemergence of third places.
+Third places, areas apart from work and home where communities could congregate naturally, are virtually non-existent across much of America; but they are essential to meeting the needs of community that we all have.

-The second cornerstone for our mansion would be to elevate religious centers to the other center of community life.
+The second cornerstone for our metaphorical mansion would be to elevate religious centers to the other center of community life.
 Firstly, this would allow religious institutions to better fulfill their divine mandate, which largely boils down to helping the needy as much as possible.
 The founding fathers ensured that there would be a separation of church and state when creating our Constitution, and while I agree with their decision to separate the two, we cannot simply ignore religion when designing our government.
 I cannot think of another institution that is a core, foundational aspect in the lives of so many Americans.
 By establishing religious centers as community centers for distributing basic resources like food and healthcare, we would be able to incorporate these places into our society in a cooperative yet secular way.
 These facets of the government services would still retain full independence, but they would be conveniently located next to other services and a religious institution, creating a natural hub of community.
+While religious leaders would have no special input into the mechanics and operations of our government branches, their centers of worship would be a core part of our American civilization.

-The foremost benefit of establishing these two centers for our communities is to reunite the fragmented American People together into natural, local tribes, where all citizens are welcome and our social integrity can be reforged.
-Yes, the education system needs an overhaul, and yes religious institutions need to be integrated into society in a more helpful way, but the resuscitation of the American community is the foremost objective of this dual distribution proposition.
+The foremost benefit of establishing these two centers for our communities is to reunite the fragmented American People together into natural, local tribes, where all citizens are welcome and our social integrity can be recultivated.

 “The real problem of humanity is the following: we have Paleolithic emotions, medieval institutions, and godlike technology.”